tamari92/spawncycler/generation.md

 If two categories are at the **same** density (ie: 100% // 100% or 50% // 50%), then those categories have **equal chance to be chosen**.

-It is not possible to generate a SpawnCycle with all Global Densities set to `0%`.
+It is not possible to generate a SpawnCycle with all Category Densities set to `0%`.

 ![alternate_text](https://i.imgur.com/1E3qSvv.png)